-Whether you’re moving across town, to a new city, or across the country, a moving checklist can help your transition go smoothly and limit the chances you’ll forget to pack something important.
-Below is a moving to-do list with steps to ensure you stay organized and on track during your upcoming move!
+Whether you’re relocating in town, to a new city, or across the country, moving to a new home or apartment doesn’t have to be stressful.
+Using a moving checklist can help your transition go smoothly and limit the chances of forgetting personal items.
+Below is a moving to-do list with steps to help you stay organized and on track during your upcoming move!

 3 Months Before You Move

-- Declutter your home so you can decide what you’re going to take with you, sell, donate, or trash.
+- Declutter your home to decide what you’re going to take with you, sell, donate, or throw away.

-- Create an inventory of every item you’ll be taking with you, categorizing by room.
+- Create an inventory of the items you’ll be taking and then categorize them by room.

-- Budget for any moving expenses you’ll have (i.e., moving truck rental, packing supplies, etc.).
+- Budget for any moving costs like moving truck rental, packing supplies, and more.

 - Purchase moving insurance in advance to ensure your belongings are protected during your move.

-- Start gathering free boxes from grocery stores, department stores, liquor stores, etc.
+- Start gathering free boxes from grocery stores, department stores, apartment complexes, etc.

-- If you’re renting your home, talk with your landlord to determine your move-out day and when a written notice is expected.
+- If you’re renting a home or apartment, talk with your landlord to determine your move-out day and when they’ll inspect your unit.

 2 Months Before You Move

-- Reserve your moving truck rental or schedule your moving day with professional movers.
+- Reserve your moving truck rental and schedule your moving day with professional movers.

-- Arrange to have any records transferred to your new area (e.g., medical records, prescriptions, school transcripts, veterinary records, etc.).
+- Arrange to have any records transferred to your new area, including medical records, prescriptions, school transcripts, veterinary records, etc.

 - Contact your renters or homeowners insurance provider to set up your coverage change.